aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 [LM3d1](https://github.com/aksel-blaise/gahaganmorph2/blob/master/analysis/landmarking-protocol.md)
-(Selden Jr., Dockall, and Dubied 2020) and was modified from the [LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html) protocols initially developed to analyse Gahagan bifaces.
+(Selden Jr., Dockall, and Dubied 2020) and was modified from the [LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html) protocol that was developed for the analysis of Gahagan bifaces.
 The principal difference between [LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html) and LM3d3 is that the projectiles analysed using [LM3d2](https://aksel-blaise.github.io/gahaganmorph3/landmarking-protocol.html)